davethewiz/COP-4520-Assignment-1/README.md

 ### Compiling and Running
 To run this program, clone this repository and open the terminal from within the main project directory.
-Once the terminal is open type in the following command to create an compile and create an executable called "calculate primes":
+Once the terminal is open type in the following command to create an compile and create an executable called "calculate primes.exe":
 ```
 g++ main.cpp -o "calculate primes"
 ```